Lukas Erne has supervised or currently supervises PhD theses on a variety of subjects:

 'Shakespeare and Turn-taking' (Oliver Morgan, completed)

-'Religious Toleration in Early Modern English Drama' (Kilian Schindler, co-supervision, University of Fribourg, in progress)
+'Religious Toleration in Early Modern English Drama' (Kilian Schindler, co-supervision, University of Fribourg, completed)

 'Shakespeare in Russia: Censorship and Editorial Policies from the 1780s to the 1950s' (Azamat Rakhimov, in progress)